Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator)

-    -   Update of the Avengero font to use it in Firefox and IE
+    -   Update of the Avengero and Comic sans font to use it on different browsers.

 -   [Visual Studio Code](https://code.visualstudio.com/)